-Click around internet food blogs and you’ll discover it’s pumpkin season.
+Click around internet and you’ll discover it’s pumpkin season.
 Everything is pumpkin related.
 My favorite way to enjoy pumpkin is in a savory version, like this Pumpkin Macaroni and Cheese.
-And boy did I enjoy this one.
-Could not stop eating it!!!

-I LOVE mac ‘n cheese.
+I LOVE macaroni and cheese.
 It’s the ultimate comfort food in my book.
 Whenever I’m at a restaurant and there’s a “gourmet” version of mac ‘n cheese on the menu you can pretty much bet I’ll order it.
-Many times I’m disappointed though.
-I think I’m just so use to my go-to mac and cheese recipe that I’ve made for years.
-I’m embarrassed to say it has some Velveeta cheese in it.
-It’s so easy to make, always tastes great and doesn’t require making a roux.
-(Used it in my famous Bacon Jalapeño Mac & Cheese).
-This time around I thought I’d try making a fancier version with a roux, like real food bloggers do, and came up with this delicious pumpkin macaroni and cheese.
-Perfect for fall.
-Because, you know, it’s that time of year and everything is suppose to have pumpkin in it!
+Today I thought I’d try making a pumpkin macaroni and cheese… it’s that time of year and everything is suppose to have pumpkin in it!
 It was really good.
 I seriously couldn’t stop going back for more bites!

 I hope you’ll give this Pumpkin Macaroni and Cheese a try.
 And, if you love pasta and pumpkin, and looking for another really FANTASTIC dish this fall, take a look at my Tortellini with Pumpkin Alfredo Sauce I made last year.
 It’s amazing!Print